 Drug distribution is a charge prosecutors bring when they believe an individual possesses illegal drugs with the intent to sell them.
 A prosecutor could infer an intent to sell based on the quantity of drugs allegedly found in a person’s possession.
 Distribution is a felony charge; a conviction could mean years in prison.
-If you are facing a drug distribution charge, you need an aggressive advocate in your corner.
+If you are facing a drug distribution charge, you need an aggressive Chandler drug distribution lawyer in your corner.

 Note that the threshold amount allows a prosecutor to assume the defendant intended to sell the drugs.
 A person with less than the threshold amount could also face distribution charges if there is other evidence of intent to sell, such as if the drugs were hidden or the person also possessed scales, baggies, or a large amount of cash.
 Regardless of the circumstances that led to drug distribution charges, our Chandler attorneys can work to dispute the prosecution’s case.